 As a team, we sat around trying to figure out how to give a succinct list of all of the incredible adventures we do on programs.
 Long story short: everything our students do, from the moment they touch down at the airport until the moment they travel home, is included in the tuition.
 Whether they are flying down a zipline in Costa Rica, scuba diving on an epic coral reef in Bali, funyaking down a wild river in Fiji or honing their wakeboarding skills in the Caribbean, they won’t have to miss out on a minute of fun!

-Students will receive everything they need for successful scuba, including a mask, fins, snorkel, wetsuit, BCD, regulator, dive computer and, of course, weight belts and weights.
+Students on our introductory scuba programs or Caribbean liveaboard programs will receive everything they need for successful scuba, including a mask, fins, snorkel, wetsuit, BCD, regulator, dive computer and, of course, weight belts and weights.
 We even provide a flashlight for any night diving!
 In the Caribbean, students are fitted when they arrive in our storeroom at our base in St. Martin.
-If you’re on a world trip, gear is sent to your home address for you to bring with you to the program.
 On sailing-only programs, Broadreach supplies all the snorkel gear you need.
+For our non-liveaboard, advanced diving programs, students should plan to bring their own mask, fins, and snorkel; Broadreach can still provide wetsuits, BCDs, regulators, weights, and dive computers.
+For these programs, gear is typically sent to your home address for you to bring with you to the program.

 We will automatically process any core PADI dive certifications that students earn, and the physical certification cards will be mailed directly to your house at the end of the summer.
 Any specialty certifications earned on the program can be processed by request.